fischerf/relatelang/README.md

 RelateScript provides a structured, declarative framework for tasks that require precision and logical consistency, making it a powerful tool in applications such as knowledge representation, decision-making, and AI systems.
 Its syntax emphasizes readability and ease of understanding, allowing users to convey complex conditions and objectives in a manner that resonates with natural human language.

 By integrating RelateScript with natural language prompting, users can leverage the best of both worlds—combining the intuitive, creative capabilities of natural language with the rigor and repeatability of logical reasoning.
-This hybrid approach broadens the scope of RelateScript's applications and positions it as an essential tool for enhancing LLM-driven workflows.
+This hybrid approach broadens the scope of RelateScript's applications and positions it as an essential tool for enhancing LLM-driven workflows, paving the way for more reliable, efficient, and automated interactions with large language models.

 Future work could involve [testing](/test/testsuite.md) the language in real-world AI and knowledge management systems.
+Further research will also focus on refining the language's syntax, exploring its scalability, and addressing potential security vulnerabilities.

 ---